DataIntellectTech/TorQ/docs/dataaccess.md

 ```

-In our scenario the TorQ system is london (GMT) based.
+In our scenario the TorQ system is London (GMT) based.
 The rollovers times are as follows:
 - trade rolls over at midnight GMT
 - quote rolls over at 01:00 am New York time (ET)